FabianUntermoser/obsidian-neighbouring-files-plugin/README.md

 This [Obsidian](https://obsidian.md/) Plugin adds two commands.

-- Neighbouring Files: Navigate to next file in folder
+- Neighbouring Files: Navigate to next file
-- Neighbouring Files: Navigate to prev file in folder
+- Neighbouring Files: Navigate to prev file

-It enables you to navigate to the file next/previous to the currently active one based on a name sort.
+This enables you to navigate to a file located immediately before or after the currently active one.
+Files are sorted based on their file name.

+Examples:

+- Navigate to the next weekly from `2023-W17` to `2023-W18`
+- Navigate to the next daily from `2023-04-31` to `2023-05-01`
+- Navigate to the next file from `CS4` to `CS5`

 ## How I use this